raphlinus/raphlinus.github.io/_posts/2021-10-20-swapchain-frame-pacing.md

 ## Front and back buffers

-Let's wind the clock back about 30 years, to a video game console or PC in the Playstation 2 class.
+Let's wind the clock back about 25 years, to a video game console or PC in the Nintendo 64 class (or even 30 years ago, to an [SGI Indigo][Elan Graphics], which had similar graphics but was much more expensive and less widely available).

 At that time, it was traditional for UI to be drawn using a *single* display buffer.
 The application would draw its graphics by writing into that buffer, and concurrently the video would be *scanned out* by reading from that memory.
 Sometimes that led to flickering artifacts, but generally not too bad, as an application would generally write the final pixels for a region fairly quickly, rather than leaving it in an intermediate partly-drawn state for long enough for the scan to catch it.